 - a.
 Sufficient information is submitted to address the site-specific planning considerations.
-This is to be agreed at the pre-application stage and is expected to include the following: - i.
-Heritage Statement; - ii.
-Ecological Assessment; - iii.
-Flood Risk Assessment; - iv.
-Arboricultural Assessment; - v.
-Noise Impact Assessment; - vi.
-Contaminated Land Investigation Report (to include gas monitoring); - vii.
-Transport Assessment; - viii.
-Travel Plan; - b.
-Appropriate mitigation measures, including buffers, are put in place for Bechstein's bat in line with Policy E15; - c.
-The development enhances the relevant Local Ecological Network opportunity areas; - d.
-The design and layout: - i.
-Retains and sympathetically reuses the listed buildings; - ii.
-Maintains a suitable setting for the listed buildings; - iii.
-Retains and integrates the protected trees; - iv.
+This is to be agreed at the pre-application stage and is expected to include the following:

+- Heritage Statement;

+- ii.
+Ecological Assessment,

+- iii.
+Flood Risk Assessment;

+- iv.
+Arboricultural Assessment;

+- v.
+Noise Impact Assessment;

+- vi.
+Contaminated Land Investigation Report (to include gas monitoring);

+- vii.
+Transport Assessment;

+- Travel Plan; viii.

+- b.
+Appropriate mitigation measures, including buffers, are put in place for Bechstein's bat in line with Policy E15;

+- c.
+The development enhances the relevant Local Ecological Network opportunity areas;

+- d.
+The design and layout:

+- i.
+Retains and sympathetically reuses the listed buildings;

+- ii.
+Maintains a suitable setting for the listed butiii.
+Retains and integrates the protected trees; Maintains a suitable setting for the listed buildings;

+- iv.
 Includes on-site public open space in line with Policy E9; - v.
 Takes access to the site from Eastleigh Road; - vi.
 Enables easy access for pedestrians and cyclists to existing and planned routes; - vii.
 Provides for the widening of the existing footway on the south side of Bartons Road to create a shared cycle/footway to the west, and to the east around the junction of Bartons Road and Horndean Road.